 GE.
 VW.
 Apple.
 Ford.
 Boeing.
 Verizon.
 Samsung.
 HP.

-For many of Newry’s clients, these companies are the center of their world, and for good reason: combined, these eight corporations generated over $1 trillion in revenues over the last 12 months.
+For many of Newry’s clients, these companies are the center of their world, and for good reason: combined, these eight corporations generated over $1 trillion in revenues over the last 12 months (according to the S&P).
 Undoubtedly, understanding those customers’ needs and keeping them happy should consume a vast majority of your time if you’re, let’s say, a B2B company in automotive, telecom, aerospace, consumer electronics, or the plethora of markets GE plays in.
 That being said, agreed upon, and obvious, we have seen a trend emerge across several engagements: namely, that building relationships with smaller customers can be surprisingly valuable.
 In several instances, our clients will earn enormous returns on their investments because they took a micro risk and decided to look more closely at small customers that turned out to be incredibly interesting.

 M&A: Newry has been a part of multiple efforts where our client was looking for acquisition targets in their industry, and had run out of big, actionable options.
 Because of an unusual order or a last-ditch effort to round out their target list, they eventually considered a couple of ignorably-small customers.
 Not until we took a look underneath the hood did we realize, holy cow, this company has direct relationships with all of these world-leading customers that our client, the giant in this industry, doesn’t have.
 Or, no kidding, this company’s technology is actually revolutionary and could generate $1B a year with our client’s help.